joseferben/pillowboard/README.md

 # dashboard

-FIXME: Write a one-line description of your library/project.

-## Overview

-FIXME: Write a paragraph about the library/project and highlight its goals.
+Zero config dashboard for generic data rendering.
+Throw all your data at it!

 ## Setup

+To run the backend with auto-reload enabled run:

+    lein run

+To auto run the tests run:

+    lein auto test

-To get an interactive development environment run:
+To get an interactive development environment in the frontend run:

     lein figwheel

+Alternatively you can use something like Cider for emacs:

+    M-x cider-jack-in-clojurescript

-and open your browser at [localhost:3449](http://localhost:3449/).
+and open your browser at [localhost:3000](http://localhost:3000/).
-This will auto compile and send all changes to the browser without the need to reload.
-After the compilation process is complete, you will get a Browser Connected REPL.
-An easy way to try it is:

-    (js/alert "Am I connected?")

-and you should see an alert in the browser window.
+You should have two REPLs now, one for CLJS and one for CLJ.

 To clean all compiled files: